akowala/code-refractor-ch-1/README.md

 ## Description

 In this challenge, both the CSS and HTML code has been rafactored to make the original website that has been given to us, more efficient.
-I condensed and consolidated lines of CSS code to
+I condensed and consolidated lines of CSS code, added a proper website title, and made all links functional.

 ## Link to live page